Geomview For Windows?

-Geomview runs on most Unix platforms, including GNU/Linux.
-Geomview can run under Microsoft Windows using Cygwin.
+Geomview runs on most Unix platforms, including GNU/Linux and Mac OS X. Geomview can run under Microsoft Windows in a variety of ways.
 Geomview is free software available under the terms of the GNU Lesser General Public License (GPL).

 Home | Overview | FAQ | Documentation | Support | Download | Mailing List

 Windows? | Development | Bug Reporting | Contributing | Contact Us | Sponsors